 CHRIS Coleman wishes none of his Wales players had been selected for the Team GB Olympic squad and has confessed he understands rather than supports Stuart Pearce’s selection.

-Pearce explained when announcing his squad that he had spoken to Coleman and that the Wales manager had been supportive of his decision to include four of Wales’ likely World Cup qualifying team in his 18-man squad.
+Pearce explained when announcing his squad that he had spoken to Coleman and that the Wales manager had been supportive of his decision to include four of Wales’ likely World Cup qualifying team in

 However, Coleman paints a rather different picture and reiterated he would be far happier if his players had been left out.